WireGuard vs OpenVPN: Speed vs. Security

 6 differences between WireGuard and OpenVPN

 The biggest notable differences between WireGuard and OpenVPN are speed and security.
 While WireGuard is generally faster, OpenVPN provides heavier security.
-The differences between these two protocols are also what make up their defining features.
-We’ve taken a closer look at each so you can really understand how they work for you.
+The differences between these two protocols are also their defining features.
+We’ve taken a closer look at each so you can really understand how they work.

 Auditability